CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

 ```
   Metadata is information attached to targets throughout the dependency tree.
 GN
   allows for the collection of this data into files written during the generation
-  step, enabling users to expose and aggregate this data based on the dependency
+  step, enabing users to expose and aggregate this data based on the dependency
   tree.
 ```